engineering-collaboration/book/docs/book/collaborating-within-a-company/autonomous-team-structure.md

 A supporting team is a nested team consisting of vertical teams and potentially consuming other supporting teams.
 Typically, we want a 6:1 to 9:1 mapping between vertical teams working on the product we sell and vertical teams working on other deliverables.

+ Most issues of complexity start innocuously and are ignored for some time.
+This technical debt is the cost of doing business, as we prefer delivering features and then getting paid to clean up code later.

+These are general patterns, not strict rules.
+Technical debt can be paid with enabling teams or complicated sub system teams, or platform teams.
+The mai difference is the scope and longevity of the deliverable.

 ## Team Topology over Time